Updated on January 15th, 2025

 4. Around jar lids and under cans

 In the shadows of our kitchens, beneath the everyday items we use, lurk the overlooked hideouts of pantry moths.
 Jar lids and the undersides of cans might not seem like typical pest havens at first glance.
-Yet, these spaces can harbor tiny food residues that are a feast for pantry moths and provide an ample breeding ground for these unwelcome guests.
+Yet, these spaces can harbor tiny food residues that are a feast for pantry moths and provide ample breeding grounds.

 Combatting the jar and can threat